MAKING A SPLASH IN AQUATIC SPORTS TIMEKEEPING

 Video description: This short video shows what timekeeping and data-handling equipment OMEGA uses to measure, record, display and distribute the results of each swimmer participating in the 100m freestyle competition.
 OMEGA is proud to serve as Official Timekeeper at the Rio 2016 Olympic Games!

-A true legend of the pool, American swimmer Michael Phelps is the most decorated Olympian of all time, winning 28 medals over five Olympic Games, including 5 gold medals at the Rio 2016 Olympic Games alone.
+Will we ever see another like him?
+American swimmer Michael Phelps is the most decorated Olympian of all time, winning 28 medals over five Olympic Games, including 23 golds.
+He has led his sport with remarkable ambition and now set the mark for everyone else to follow.

-After a stellar performance at the 2010 Youth Olympic Games, Chad Le Clos, the young South African swimmer, struck gold at London 2012, winning the 200m butterfly by 0.05 seconds.
-Le Clos has won the overall Swimming World Cup three times and claimed two impressive silver medals in Rio.
+After a stellar performance at the 2010 Youth Olympic Games, Chad Le Clos, the South African swimmer, struck gold at London 2012, winning the 200m butterfly by 0.05 seconds.
+Le Clos has won the overall Swimming World Cup numerous times and claimed two impressive silver medals at Rio 2016.

 At the age of 20, Alexander Popov won a historic 50 and 100 metres freestyle double at the 1992 Barcelona Olympics before repeating the feat at the Atlanta Games four years later.
-OMEGA is proud to count this legendary swimmer among its family of ambassadors.
+He is now an inspiring figurehead in the sport and remains a true legend of the pool.

 OMEGA AND FINA: SMOOTH WATERS